-If you’re still thinking about ways to save on taxes before December 31, you may be considering making a donation to your favorite causes.
+If you’re still thinking about ways to save on taxes before December 31, you may be considering donating to your favorite causes.

 1. Donate appreciated stocks

 You can also claim the fair market value of the stock if you itemize deductions on your federal tax return—up to 30% of your adjusted gross income.

 2. Set up a donor-advised fund (DAF)

 As a donor, you can make contributions whenever you want.
-You may also recommend grants to your pet causes as you see fit (as long as those charities are eligible under IRS 501(c)(3)).
+You may also recommend grants to your pet causes as you see fit (provided those charities are eligible under IRS 501(c)(3)).

-If you’re looking to get a tax break this year but you haven’t had time to research which charities you want to help, a DAF is a great way to park your money and ensure your tax deduction without having to make the actual donation until you’ve made your decision on which charities you want to receive the money.
+If you’re looking to get a tax break this year but you haven’t had time to research which charities you want to help, setting up a donor-advised fund is a great way to park your money and ensure your tax deduction without having to make the actual donation until you’ve made your decision on which charities you want to receive the money.

-Thinking about converting some of the assets in your traditional IRA to a Roth IRA this year, but balking at the thought of the taxes you’ll owe on the transaction?
+Thinking about converting some of the assets in your traditional IRA to a Roth IRA but balking at the thought of the taxes you’ll owe on the transaction?